-Treat your newly bought gadget as an investment and buy protective gears that can hep prevent scratches and help protect your gadgets from possible drops.
+Treat your newly bought gadget as an investment and buy protective gear that can help prevent scratches and help protect your gadgets from possible drops.
 Give your smartphone a screen protector and a hard case.
 Buy sleeves for your laptops.
 Keep liquids away from your gadgets to avoid it from getting spilled on.

 Protecting your gadgets will help make it look great even if you use it frequently and will help command a better selling price in case you decide to sell it in the future.
-Also, make sure to install protective software as well such as antivirus and anti-malware program to avoid acquiring virus that you might acquire while browsing the internet.
+Also, make sure to install protective software as well such as antivirus and anti-malware program to avoid acquiring a virus from browsing the internet.

 Schedule Your Purchase

-Do you know when the latest shopping mall in your area often hold their annual sale?
+Do you know when the latest shopping mall in your area often holds its annual sale?
 Maybe you could wait for that day before you buy a new gadget.
 Or perhaps you could wait until Black Friday (if you’re in the US) to take advantage of the huge discounts that are being offered during that time of the year.